-The US is a highly developed and integrated region for LDC, where we have strong origination, processing and logistic capabilities that support our position as a market leader in all our main business lines in the region: coffee, cotton, sugar, juice, grains and oilseeds.
+The US is a highly developed and integrated region for LDC, where we have strong origination, processing and logistic capabilities that support our position as a market leader in all our main business lines in the region: Coffee, Cotton, Food & Feed Solutions, Juice and Grains & Oilseeds.

-LDC is one of the world’s leading exporters of wheat, corn, oilseeds and cotton in the US, a dynamic and essential market for agricultural commodities, as well as a leading sugar refiner and distributor.
+LDC is one of the world’s leading exporters of wheat, corn, oilseeds and cotton in the US, a dynamic and essential market for agricultural commodities.

 Our recent activity in the US exemplifies LDC’s strategy of moving down the value chain to consumers, diversifying revenue through value-added products.

-Over recent years, we have broadened our product portfolio to produce and market refined sugar, ethanol, biodiesel and glycerin.
+Over recent years, we have broadened our product portfolio to produce and market ethanol, biodiesel and glycerin.